learn-co-curriculum/dsc-join-statements/README.md

+# Join Statements

+## Introduction
+ In this section, you will learn about several types of Join statements.
+## Objectives
+ You will be able to:
+* Compare and contrast the various types of joins
+* Understand the structure of Join statements, and the role of foreign and primary keys in them

-# CRM Schema
+## CRM Schema

 In almost all cases, rather then just working with a single table we will typically need data from multiple tables.
 Doing this requires the use of **joins ** using shared columns from the two tables.
 For example, here's a diagram of a mock customer relation management database.
 <img src='Database-Schema.png' width=550>

-# Connecting to the Database
+## Connecting to the Database

 ```python